We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 What are non-traded REITs?

-Non-traded REITs are real estate investment trusts that are not publicly traded.
+Non-traded REITs are real estate investment trusts that are not traded on public exchanges.

-They can only be purchased through private placement programs and the investments typically require a minimum amount of money upfront.
+They are typically purchased through broker-dealers or other investment platforms and the investments typically require a minimum amount of money upfront.
 It is often somewhere around $2,500 but may be higher or lower depending on the program.
 Some are open only to accredited investors.

-Some claim that non-traded REITs offer more stability than traded REITs since they cannot be affected by daily stock market fluctuations.
-However, this is simply because they lack liquidity and investors may not always be able to easily withdraw their money from the investment.
+Some claim that non-traded REITs offer more stability than traded REITs since they are not directly affected by daily stock market trading.
+However, this is partly because they lack liquidity and investors may not always be able to easily withdraw their money from the investment.

 It is important for investors to consider all of the risks associated with non-traded REITs before investing in them.
 Consulting with a financial professional can help ensure that an investor’s individual goals and objectives are being taken into account when deciding which type of REIT – and what type of overall portfolio – is best for them.